 - Grunting: A low-pitched sound during exhalation as the body tries to keep air in the lungs to improve oxygen exchange.

 - Respiratory distress syndrome occurs when a newborn’s lungs do not produce enough surfactant, a substance that helps keep the lungs open and functioning properly.
 Signs of respiratory distress include fast, shallow breathing, grunting while breathing, flaring nostrils, and skin or lips turning bluish.
+This occurs immediately after birth and should be monitored in the hospital.

 - A heart condition in newborns may manifest as fast breathing due to inefficient oxygen circulation.